Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Conclusion

 \section{Conclusion}

-~ In this paper, we propose a novel end-to-end model that inputs the RGB perspective image and outputs multi-aspect representations for road layout, including top-view parametric predictions, OSP and HST.
-Specifically, we introduce two intermediate modules, PS and TS, to learn inductive biases in occlusion-reasoning, geometric transformation and semantic abstraction.
-More importantly, we exploit deep supervision during training with very cheap parametric annotations, without any per-pixel human supervision.
-We demonstrate the effectiveness of our proposed method on publicly available datasets and demonstrate that we can achieve state-of-the-art performance with far less human annotations.
-We also conduct detailed experiments to demonstrate the effectiveness and usefulness of intermediate modules.
+~ We propose a novel end-to-end model that inputs single RGB perspective image and outputs multi-aspect representations for road layout, including top-view parametric predictions, OSP and HST.
+Specifically, we introduce two intermediate modules and exploit deep supervision to learn inductive biases in occlusion-reasoning, geometric transformation and semantic abstraction.
+We demonstrate the effectiveness of our proposed method as well as intermediate modules on publicly available datasets and demonstrate that we can achieve SOTA performance with less human annotations.

 { }